Trump urges rally attendees not to chant 'send her back'; he also says Harris had 'bad' debate night

 "I think Biden did OK,” Trump said, referring to Biden.
 “He came limping through, but he got through it.”Mr. Biden, the Democratic front-runner in polls, was again the target of attacks from multiple challengers on the debate stage.

+Biden ended the debate by issuing a vexing call for supporters visit "Joe 30330" -- leading to confusion as to whether the former vide president promoting a website, text messaging number, or even the next millennium.

-Biden said Sen. Kamala Harris of California, on the other hand, “had a bad night."
+Trump said Sen. Kamala Harris of California, on the other hand, “had a bad night."

 TRUMP ANNOUNCES MAJOR NEW TARIFFS ON $300B IN CHINESE GOODS